sopel-irc/sopel.chat/_upgrading/sopel-7.md

 meaningful, unique entries.

-And of course, if you need more in-depth assistance with fixing a failed migration, [our IRC channel][sopel-freenode] always welcomes questions.
+And of course, if you need more in-depth assistance with fixing a failed migration, [our IRC channel][sopel-channel] always welcomes questions.

 ### Core plugin removals